-In our previous blogs you have read about our view on the market.
-Foreseeing that the margin on domain names converges to zero, we have introduced our Flat Fee Packages.
-This subscription-based price model guarantees a strong competitive position to the customers of Openprovider.
-Our brand promise is that you get your domain names – within the limits of your Flat Fee Package – at cost price; in other words: Openprovider does not add margin to the domain names itself.
+In our previous blogs you have read about our view on the domain market.
+Foreseeing that the margin on domain names converges to zero, we have introduced our Memberships.
+This new,subscription-based price model guarantees a strong competitive position to the customers of Openprovider.
+Our brand promise is that you get your domain names – within the limits of your Memberships – at cost price.
+In other words: Openprovider does not add margin to the domain names itself.

 So, how is it possible that we review our prices every quarter and have already announced price reductions on extensions a couple of times, the most recent being just a few weeks ago?
 How can yesterday’s cost price be different from today’s cost price?

 The simplest example of this is a price change at the registry.
 The price drop for the renewals of .it domains from €4,00 to €3,30 is exactly for that reason, but also if a registry increases its prices (as .info did on the 1st of May) we will have to apply this change.